vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 828n, 833n, 836n, 844n.

-seven elements of rūjya 104 ; to be Measures, differed in different countries chosen from the three higher varnas
+seven elements of rūjya 104 ; to be Measures, differed in different countries chosen from the three higher varṇas

 and at different times 146n, 500n.
 108; to be hereditary, if ability Medhātithi, com. of Manusmrti, 7-8, exists 108; view of the majority of,